 The new Timesharing or Parenting Plans require a much more detailed and comprehensive plan for joint parenting, spelling out in specific detail the needs of the children and how the parents will work together to meet those needs.

-George E. Gelb has been practicing family law for over 30 years in Jupiter, Tequesta, Juno Beach, Palm Beach Gardens, West Palm Beach, and the surrounding counties of Martin, St. Lucie, and Indian River.
-He is an expert at Timesharing and Parenting Plans, helping divorced couples work together to parent their children and helping ensure the courts make a fair analysis of the needs of everyone involved.
+Our team has been practicing family law for over 30 years in Jupiter, Tequesta, Juno Beach, Palm Beach Gardens, West Palm Beach, and the surrounding counties of Martin, St. Lucie, and Indian River.
+We are experts at Timesharing and Parenting Plans, helping divorced couples work together to parent their children and helping ensure the courts make a fair analysis of the needs of everyone involved.

-George Gelb will fight for your rights strongly and compassionately.
-Contact him today!
+We will fight for your rights strongly and compassionately.
+Contact us today!